All of Calgary's NEWEST restaurants right in one place.

 What used to be Jus Fruit in Sunnyside has become Makan Malaysian Cuisine.
 If you're a foodie, you know Malaysian restaurants are few and far between in Calgary.

-Now, with the opening of Szechuan House this week, you can add Chinese hotpots, handmade dumplings, wontons, and fresh noodles to the list.
+With the opening of Szechuan House, you can add Chinese hotpots, handmade dumplings, wontons, and fresh noodles to your must-try list.

 Semantics cafe is a decently sized coffee shop now open downtown.
 They host writing workshops and have a local artists showcase program.